-In 1960 it was a technological impossibility for humans to travel into outer space.
-Within 10 years, however, the first man stepped out onto the surface of the moon.
-The miraculous process of converting this dream into reality began when President John F. Kennedy challenged the scientific community to do whatever was necessary to see to it that America “places a man on the moon by the end of this decade.”
+Once upon a time, it was a technological impossibility for humans to travel into outer space.
+In 1969, however, the first man stepped out onto the surface of the moon.
+The miraculous process of converting this dream into reality began when President John F. Kennedy challenged the scientific community to do whatever was necessary to see to it that America “commit itself to achieving the goal, before [the] decade [was] out, of landing a man on the moon and returning him safely to the earth.”
 That challenge awakened the spirit of a nation by planting the seed of possible future achievement into the fertile soil of imagination.
-With that one bold challenge, the impossible became the course for reality.
+With that one bold challenge, the impossible path became the course for reality.

-It happened in my life.
+I know, because it happened in my own life.
 By the time I was 25, I was broke and embarrassed—I felt like I was a failure, and well on my way to failing more.
 But with mentorship, study and hard work, I changed my circumstances.
-It didn’t happen overnight.

-Failure is not a single, cataclysmic event.
+Failure is not a single cataclysmic event.
 Just as we don’t succeed overnight, we don’t fail overnight, either.
-Failure is the inevitable result of an accumulation of poor thinking and poor choices.
+The difference between failure and success is whether we choose to learn from and build upon our past mistakes or continue to make the same poor decisions.
 To put it more simply, failure is nothing more than a few errors in judgment repeated every day.

-Now why would someone make an error in judgment and then be so foolish as to repeat it every day?
-The answer is because he or she does not think that it matters.
+Now why would someone make an error in judgment and then be so foolish as to continuously repeat it?
+Perhaps the answer is because we do not think that it matters.
 On their own, our daily actions don’t seem that important.
-A minor oversight, a poor decision, or a wasted hour don’t generally result in an instant and measurable impact.
+A minor oversight, a poor decision or a wasted hour don’t generally result in an instant and measurable impact.
 More often than not, we escape from any immediate consequences.
-If we have not bothered to read a single book in the past 90 days, this lack of discipline does not seem to have any immediate impact.
+If we have not bothered to read a single book in the past 90 days, this lack of discipline does not seem to have any immediate effect.
 And since nothing drastic happened to us after the first 90 days, we repeat this error in judgment for another 90 days, and on and on it goes.
 Why?
 Because it doesn’t seem to matter.

 And herein lies the great danger.
-Far worse than not reading the books is not even realizing that it matters!
+Far worse than not reading books is not even realizing that it matters to do so.

-People who eat too many of the wrong foods are contributing to their future health problems, but the joy of the moment overshadows the consequence of the future.
-Those who drink too much or smoke go on making these poor choices year after year after year, again, because it doesn’t seem to matter.
+People who eat too many of the wrong foods are contributing to their future health problems, but the joy of the moment overshadows the consequences of the future.
+Those who drink or smoke too much go on making these poor choices year after year after year—again, because it doesn’t seem to matter.

-But the pain and regret of these kinds of errors in judgment are only delayed for a future time.
+But the pain and regret of these kinds of errors in judgment are only delayed until a later date.

-Failure’s most dangerous attribute is its subtlety.
-We do not seem to be failing.
+Failure’s most dangerous attribute is its subtlety—that is, when we do not seem to be failing.
 In fact, sometimes these accumulated errors occur throughout periods of great joy and prosperity in our lives.
-Since nothing terrible happens to us, since there are no instant consequences to capture our attention, we simply drift from one day to the next, repeating the errors, thinking the wrong thoughts, listening to the wrong voices and making the wrong choices.
-The sky did not fall in on us yesterday; therefore the act was probably harmless.
+Since nothing terrible happens to us—since there are no instant consequences to capture our attention—we simply drift from one day to the next, repeating the errors, thinking the wrong thoughts, listening to the wrong voices and making the wrong choices.
+The sky did not fall in on us yesterday; therefore, the act was probably harmless.

 How can we change the errors in the formula for failure into the disciplines required in the formula for success?
 The answer is by making the future an important part of our current philosophy.

-What if you did develop a new discipline to take just a few minutes every day to look a little further down the road?
-You would then be able to foresee the impending consequences of your current conduct.
+What if you developed a new discipline to take just a few minutes every day to look a little further down the road?
+Perhaps you would then be able to foresee the impending consequences of your current conduct.
 Armed with that valuable information, you would be able to take the necessary action to change your errors into new success-oriented disciplines.
-By disciplining yourself to see the future in advance, you would be able to change your thinking, amend those errors and develop new habits to replace the old.

-I know one surefire way to create change: Start.
+I know one surefire way to create change: start.
 If you start today, then this would be the first day of a new life leading to a better future.
-If you start today to try harder, and in every way make a conscious and consistent effort to change subtle and deadly errors into constructive and rewarding disciplines, you would never again settle for a life of mere existence rather than one of substance.
+If today is the day you start to try harder, and in every way make a conscious and consistent effort to change subtle and deadly errors into constructive and rewarding disciplines, you may never again settle for a life of mere existence rather than one of substance.

-More often than not, change isn’t as simple as flipping a switch.
-It’s usually driven by one of three emotions.
+More often than not, however, change isn’t as simple as flipping a switch.
+In my experience, it’s usually driven by one of three emotions.

-Emotions are the most powerful forces inside us.
-Under the power of emotions, human beings can perform the most heroic (as well as barbaric) acts.
+Emotions are the most powerful forces inside of us.
+Under the power of emotions, human beings can perform heroic (and barbaric) acts.
 To a great degree, civilization itself can be defined as the intelligent channeling of human emotion.
-Emotions are fuel and the mind is the pilot, which together propel the ship of civilized progress.
+Emotions are fuel and the mind is the pilot, which together propel the ship of progress.

 Which emotions cause people to act?
 There are three basic ones; each, or a combination of them, can trigger the most incredible progress.
-The day that you allow these emotions to fuel your desire is the day you’ll turn your life around.
+The day that you allow these emotions to fuel you is the day you’ll turn your life around.

 One does not usually equate the word “disgust” with positive action.
-And yet properly channeled, disgust can change a person’s life.
+And yet, properly channeled, disgust can change a person’s life.
 The person who feels disgusted has reached a point of no return.
-He or she is ready to throw down the gauntlet at life and say, “I’ve had it!”
+They are ready to throw down the gauntlet at life and say, “I’ve had it!”
 That’s what I said after many humiliating experiences at age 25.
 I said, “I don’t want to live like this anymore.”

 Productive feelings of disgust come when a person says, “Enough is enough.”
-That person is primed to become something new.
+It is then that they are primed to become something new.

 Almost anything can trigger desire.
 It’s a matter of timing as much as preparation.
-It might be a song that tugs at the heart.
+It might be a song that tugs at the heartstrings.
 It might be a memorable sermon.
-It might be a movie, a conversation with a friend, or a bitter experience.
+Maybe it’s a movie, a conversation with a friend or a bitter experience.
 Even a book or an article such as this one can trigger the inner mechanism that will make some people say, “I want it now!”